microsoft/pxt-adafruit/docs/lessons/digi-yoyo.md

 # digi yoyo lesson

-create a counter with a while loop.
+Create a counter with a while loop.

-### @video td/videos/digi-yoyo-0

 ## Topic